 In terms of Section 135 of the Companies Act 2013, the Board has a Corporate Social Responsibility (CSR) Committee to monitor the Corporate Social Responsibility Policy of the Company and the activities included in the policy.
 CSR Policy is available on our website under the link https://renewpower.in/jath-spv/.

-The present composition of Corporate Social Responsibility Committee as on date and other disclosures under applicable provision of the Companies Act 2013 are as follows:
+The composition of Corporate Social Responsibility Committee and other disclosures under applicable provision of the Companies Act 2013 are as follows:

-Name of Composition Highlights of duties, Meeting Members the of the responsibilities and held till Attendance Committee Committee activities 31.03.2019
+Name of Composition Highlights of Meetings Members the of the duties, held Attendance